rsdoiel/antenna/planet.md

 ---

-## 22 police officers injured during disorder in Portadown
+## PSNI seek public assistance in finding disorder suspects

 date: 2025-06-13, from: RTÉ News

-More than 20 police officers have been injured following overnight disorder in Portadown, Co Armagh.
+The Police Service of Northern Ireland is seeking the public's assistance in identifying individuals involved in disorder.

 <br>